As an Amazon Associate I earn from qualifying purchases

 Lift and divide the clump every three years or more often if it becomes very crowded.

-You will find that once you start using fresh chives in the kitchen, you will cut and cut again - it adds a delicate flavour to omelettes, cheese dishes and salads.
+You will find that once you start using fresh chives in the kitchen, you will cut and cut again - it adds a delicate flavour to omelettes, cheese dishes, potato recipes and salads.

 Two or three clumps should be enough though as they do reproduce efficiently year on year.

 Keep them well watered - in fact, chives thrive near water - so they would make a lovely edging to a pond.